brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day.md

 }
 {% endhighlight %}

-It's has more than *twice* the number of lines of code as the Ruby version (and I kept opening curly braces on the same line!) and even though I've been doing Java for a very long time, it still took longer to write.
+It has more than *twice* the number of lines of code as the Ruby version (and I kept opening curly braces on the same line!) and even though I've been doing Java for a very long time, it still took longer to write.
 Of course, there are many other trade-offs at play here, but they key thing to think